 The Gunpowder Plot

-This new immersive experience invites audiences to journey back to the events of 1605, when Guy Fawkes and a group of conspirators plotted to blow up parliament.
-Taking place in a purpose-designed space beneath the Tower of London – the site where much of the prelude to the Gunpowder Plot took place – the show features a mix of live theatre, technology and virtual reality, with Tom Felton (Draco Malfoy in the Harry Potter films) taking on the digital role of Guy Fawkes.
+Journey back to the events of 1605 with this immersive theatre show, which follows Guy Fawkes and a group of conspirators plotting to blow up parliament.
+Taking place in a purpose-designed space beneath the Tower of London – the site where much of the prelude to the Gunpowder Plot actually took place – the show features a mixture of live theatre, technology and virtual reality, making you the protagonist with Tom Felton (Draco Malfoy in the Harry Potter films) taking on the digital role of Guy Fawkes.
 Visitors are tasked with infiltrating the plotters’ inner circle and making a dangerous attempt to escape the Tower.
 Expect a high-energy experience that engages all your senses, complete with motion simulators and impressive special effects.

 The Burnt City